This website uses US crochet terminology.

 yo and pull through both loops on the hook

-Sometimes the pattern calls for a hdcbb, which is worked in a similar way, except finishing the stith as a hdc instead of a dcbb.
+Sometimes the pattern calls for a hdcbb, which is worked in a similar way, except finishing the stitch as a half double crochet instead of a double crochet.

 Working a dcbb behind a special stitch brings the overlay stitches forward.
 The top loops of the special stitches will stay free, which means they can be worked into later.

 The top edge of the stitch can appear rough and unfinished, which may be a wanted effect, or will be covered by a front post stitch made around the special stitch.